The vital signs are evidence of the body’s current physical functioning.

 Patients should not eat or drink anything before the measurement.
 If you use a glass thermometer, make sure it is clean and shake the thermometer to get the mercury level below 95 degrees.

 Hold the thermometer under the patient’s tongue for 3-4 minutes with a glass thermometer or until the unit beeps for an electronic device.
-A digital thermometer is the preferred method for measuring an adult’s temperature.
+A digital thermometer is a preferred method for measuring an adult’s temperature.

 Skin: A strip thermometer can measure the temperature of a patient’s skin.
 Since this is the least accurate method of taking a patient’s temperature, health professionals will only use it when there is no other way to obtain a patient’s temperature.